-3. No deliveries to the silos hereby approved must take place outside the hours of 8:00-19.00 on a Monday to Friday.
+4. No deliveries to the silos hereby approved must take place between the hours of 19.00-8.00 on a Monday to Friday or on a Saturday, Sunday or Bank Holiday.

 Reason: To preserve residential amenity to accord with the National Planning Policy Framework and local policy S53 of the Central Lincolnshire Local Plan 2023-2043.